Nyanyi/Awae/theory/sqli.md

 6. Try to see if an even amount of quotes results in a success message (for example 460'' or 460-'') and an uneven amount results in an error (for example 460' or 460-''').

+7. Blind - Content Base: In the case of a Content-based Blind SQL Injection attack, the attacker makes different SQL queries that ask the database TRUE or FALSE questions.
+Then they analyze differences in responses between TRUE and FALSE statements.

+8. Blind - Time Base: In the case of time-based attacks, the attacker makes the database perform a time-intensive operation.
+If the web site does not return a response immediately, the web application is vulnerable to Blind SQL Injection.
+A popular time-intensive operation is the sleep operation.